en:projects

 • Collaborator: Tateaki Sasaki

-Computing multiple or closed zeros of univariate polynomials with iterative method is difficult by numerical errors.
-Focusing on a single cluster of multiple close zeros and assuming that the position and the multiplicity of the cluster have already given by appropriate methods such as approximate squarefree decomposition, we have developed an iterative method calculating the zeros in the cluster simultaneously, accurattely and efficiently, with standard hardware arithmetic.
+Computing multiple or closed zeros of univariate polynomials with an iterative method is difficult because of numerical errors.
+Focusing on a single cluster of multiple close zeros and assuming that the position and the multiplicity of the cluster have already been given by appropriate methods such as approximate squarefree decomposition, we have developed an iterative method calculating the zeros in the cluster simultaneously, accurately, and efficiently, with standard hardware arithmetic.

 • Research term: 1997–1999